dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

  The [Microsoft.AspNetCore.Authentication.Negotiate](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Negotiate) NuGet package can be used with [Kestrel](xref:fundamentals/servers/kestrel) to support Windows Authentication using Negotiate, Kerberos, and NTLM on Windows, Linux, and macOS.

-> [!Warning]
+> [!WARNING]
 > Credentials can be persisted across requests on a connection. *Negotiate authentication must not be used with proxies unless the proxy maintains a 1:1 connection affinity (a persistent connection) with Kestrel.*

-> [!Note]
+> [!NOTE]
-> The Negotiate handler will detect if the underlying server supports Windows Authentication natively and if it's enabled.
-If the server supports it but it's disabled an error will be thrown asking to enable the server implementation.
-When Windows Authentication is enabled in the server then the Negotiate handler will transparently forward to it.
+> The Negotiate handler detects if the underlying server supports Windows Authentication natively and if it's enabled.
+If the server supports Windows Authentication but it's disabled, an error is thrown asking you to enable the server implementation.
+When Windows Authentication is enabled in the server, the Negotiate handler transparently forwards to it.

  Add authentication services by invoking <xref:Microsoft.Extensions.DependencyInjection.AuthenticationServiceCollectionExtensions.AddAuthentication*> (`Microsoft.AspNetCore.Authentication.Negotiate` namespace) and `AddNegotitate` (`Microsoft.AspNetCore.Authentication.Negotiate` namespace) in `Startup.ConfigureServices`: